Giants: Citizen Kabuto: Plot

 The game world of Giants is set on a fictional "Island" traveling through space.
 Its surface comprises grasslands, deserts, and forests, surrounded by azure seas.
-Players have an unobstructed view of the game world to its horizon; whereas distant objects are slightly blurred to convey a sense of distance.
+Players have an unobstructed view of the game world to its horizon, whereas distant objects are slightly blurred to convey a sense of distance.
 Missions for Meccaryns provide cover to hide behind, large spaces of water for Reapers, and creatures for Kabuto to eat.

 Characters

-Planet Moon intended for the player characters to provide a varied gameplay experience, laying down requirements to make the characters distinct with unique advantages and disadvantages.
+Planet Moon Studios intended for the player characters to provide a varied gameplay experience, laying down requirements to make the characters distinct with unique advantages and disadvantages.